top of page

 Illicit discharges and connections allow contaminated wastewater into our local waterways without receiving any treatment.
 Such activities may be intentional, but also may be unknown to the property owner.
 For example, a home or business may have a sanitary sewer line connected to the storm system, allowing waste water from toilets and taps to discharge, untreated, into our waterways.
 Washing a car or cleaning paintbrushes in the driveway or street can send suds and chemicals into the storm drains that connect to rivers and streams.
 Dumping RV waste or household chemicals directly into a drain is another example of illegal activity that can harm our shared waterways.

-Please help us protect the Grand River and other watersheds by reporting illicit discharges and dumping to your local municipality.
+Please help us protect the Grand River, Looking Glass River, and Red Cedar River watersheds by reporting illicit discharges and dumping to your local municipality.
 You may also contact the Michigan Department of Environment, Great Lakes, and Energy's Pollution Emergency Alerting System (PEAS) at 800-292-4706.

-To reduce to occurrence of illicit discharges, permitted MS4 communities must develop and implement an Illicit Discharge Elimination Program.
+To reduce to occurrence of illicit discharges, permitted MS4 communities must develop and implement an Illicit Discharge Elimination Program to monitor and identify problems, but they need your help!
+Know what to look for and contact your municipality if you find something suspicious.

 The ultimate goal of the IDEP is to eliminate all illicit connections and discharges from a municipality's storm sewer system.
 This is done through dry weather screening and sampling to identify potential illicit discharges, enacting enforceable ordinances, and eliminating connections and problem discharges that are identified.
 Visit your municipality's website to review their individual IDEP practices.